+This post is all about What Your Teeth Are Trying To Tell You.
 Your teeth might seem like chunks of enamel stuck in your mouth, but they are no less a part of your body than your arms and feet.
 What’s more, they can provide a window into your health and insight into what’s going on inside.
 Teeth have subtle ways of communicating with you, but they are there.
-Here Is What Your Teeth Are Trying To Tell You…
+If you are looking for dental implants be sure to check out PRP in Gilbert AZ.
+Below, is helpful info on what your teeth may be trying to tell you.

 Here Is What Your Teeth Are Trying To Tell You